Cooking Glossary

 Brew Ratio

-The ratio of coffee grounds to water used when brewing, typically expressed as 1:15 to 1:18 for filter coffee.
-The single most important variable for consistent, great-tasting coffee.
+Brew ratio is the proportion of coffee grounds to water when brewing, typically 1:15 to 1:18 for filter coffee (1 g coffee to 15-18 g water) — the single most important variable for consistent, great-tasting coffee.

 Carryover Cooking